connectmedica/omniauth-unipass/README.md

 ## Usage

-Set up the strategy as a middleware in Ruby on Rails:
+Set up the strategy as a middleware in Ruby on Rails (eg. in `config/initializers/omniauth.rb`):

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do